WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	> **Note**: You may need to refresh the page to see the new profile.

-1. In Xcode, open the Organizer select the Devices view, select **Provisioning Profiles** in the **Library** section in the left pane, and then click the **Import** button at the very bottom of the middle pane.
+1. In Xcode, open the Organizer, select the Devices view, select **Provisioning Profiles** in the **Library** section in the left pane, and then click the **Import** button at the very bottom of the middle pane.

 	![Import](Images/import.png?raw=true "Import")